 Read More: 5 tips for finding a great internship

 You will not get more responsibility awarded to you if you are not able to prove yourself in the entry-level tasks.
 While the internship is temporary for you, it is a permanent gig for the full-time staff.
 Any mistakes you make will impact the team as a whole.
 To be the best intern, apply yourself to the process, doing all that needs to be done.
 If you are unsure about a task, rather than doing it incorrectly, ask for clarification.
 This will ensure that more trust is vested in you as a professional.

 This spot was intended for discussing ‘Networking,’ but you already know to do that.
 What you might not know is that engaging in office gossip and politics is dangerous for your career health.
 Don’t get caught up even if you are asked for your input and desist from discussing other members of staff.

 No one is above mistakes.
 Even if you feel you are following directions, feedback is a great way to improve in what you’re doing.
 Request feedback from your managers or direct supervisors.
 Ask them for insight into your work, where they feel you should improve, and what skills you need to sharpen.
 You will be mentally communicating with them that you are interested in learning, growing, and contributing to the company.

 7. Stay in Touch

-When you have completed your internship, you should maintain contact information future references.
-You may even want to reach out to your managers, supervisors, and coworkers at reasonable intervals to check in and to see how the work you completed assisted the organization.
+All the excellent work you have done above should not go to waste.
+You have done all you can to be the best intern the company has ever seen, so you should follow up for future references.
+You can even reach out to your managers, supervisors, and coworkers at reasonable intervals to check in and to see how the work you completed assisted the organization.